-We consider that a one year historical period, consistent with the length of the period over which it will be applied, is an appropriate measurement period which minimises biases to forward-looking estimates of the cost of capital arising from temporary or abnormal distortions, whilst is short enough to reflect any fundamental medium term changes in underlying market conditions.
-This approach is consistent with that taken in other NERA reports, including NERA (2003) where we calculated a one-year WACC for KPN.
+We consider that a three year historical period, consistent with the length of the regulatory period, is an appropriate measurement period which minimises biases to forward-looking estimates of the cost of capital arising from temporary or abnormal distortions, whilst is short enough to reflect any fundamental medium term changes in underlying market conditions.
+The use of a measurement period equal in length to the regulatory period is consistent with our approach adopted in NERA (2005) where the risk-free rate used in calculating the cost of capital applying over a three year price cap period (of 1st January 2006 to 31st December 2008) was estimated using three year's historical yield evidence.